anthonybanion/Framework/Next/README.md

 ## 📚 Learning Path

-This roadmap takes you from the core of Next.js to advanced full-stack development using real tools and practices.

----

----

-## 📚 Learning Path

 This roadmap helps you go from beginner to advanced with NestJS, building real-world backends with confidence.

----

 ### 🧭 Stage 1 — Getting Started
 - [ ] **What is NestJS**: Understand its purpose and how it's different from plain Express.